Kijaro Dual Lock Folding Chair Review

 Our Analysis and Test Results

-The Kijaro Dual Lock chair is a tall and supportive chair with a built-in slight recline.
-It has a locking mechanism that keeps it pulled open and carefully closed, depending on your needs.
-It comes with a carry bag but also features a shoulder strap on the back of the chair itself.
-It also has two different-sized cup holders and a small side pocket for your phone and keys.
+The Kijaro Dual Lock chair is a tall and supportive chair with a slight recline built-in.
+It has a locking mechanism that engages when it's pulled open or can be disengaged for packing up.
+It comes with a carry bag but also features a shoulder strap on the back of the chair.
+The Dual Lock also has two different-sized cup holders and a small side pocket for your phone and keys.
+Great features and slouch-free support at an affordable price make this chair one of our favorites.

 Performance Comparison